 How do you maintain the bathroom vanity cabinet?

-Maintaining the vanity cabinet isn’t that difficult as long as the plumbing in your bathroom is solid and there are few issues with moisture.
-If you have a large bathroom vanity, it may take a little more time and attention to keep clean.
+Maintaining the vanity cabinet isn’t that difficult as long as the plumbing in your bathroom is solid and there are few moisture issues.
+If you have a large bathroom vanity, keeping it clean may take a little more time and attention.
 However, these tips will work for any vanity:

 - Start by wiping it down regularly with a cloth or paper towel.